catrujilla/pyDHM/README.rst

 Three sample scripts are provided using the library functions:

-- The “example_numericalPropagation.py” script includes examples of the use of the three numerical propagators implemented in the library to focus DHM reconstructions.
+- The “example_numericalPropagation.py” script includes examples of the use of the three numerical propagators implemented in the library to digitally focus complex wavefields.
 - The “examples_compensation.py” script includes examples of the use of the three compensation methods for telecentric off-axis DHM holograms and one example of the non-telecentric wavefield compensation.
 - The “examples_phaseShitting.py” script includes examples of the use of two phase-shifting retrieval methods for slightly off-axis DHM holograms and three phase-shifting retrieval methods for in-line setups.

-The library has been envisioned, designed, and implemented by the Optical Imaging Research laboratory (OIRL) from the University of Memphis and the Applied Optics research group of Universidad EAFIT.
+The library has been envisioned, designed, and implemented by the Optical Imaging Research laboratory (OIRL) from the University of Memphis and the Applied Optics research group from Universidad EAFIT.
 The main contributors to the library are:

 PhD candidate Raúl Castañeda-Sepulveda (University of Memphis)